 With so much choice, golfers are never far from fantastic golf!
 Amendoeira Golf Resort, Pestana Golf Resort and Vale do Lobo Resort are amongst some of the very best in the region.
 However, whether you choose to enjoy your break at a golf resort or at one of the more centrally located hotel options, you will always be near a high-quality course.
 The Magnolia Hotel is an elegant Miami Style Boutique in Faro, just a stone’s throw from the Quinta do Lago Golf courses.

 Golden sun-drenched beaches

-The Algarve has a truly fantastic climate.
-With over 300 days of sunshine each year and minimal rainfall, golfers can feel confident that they’re likely to have sun-kissed fairways during their golf holiday.
-Temperatures in the springtime tend to reach as high as 30°C in the sun and 20°C in the shade, whereas in the summer, temperatures can soar up to a sizzling 35°C. This may sound too hot, but when you consider the coastal breeze, these temperatures become much more tolerable.
+The Algarve has a truly fantastic climate, with over 300 days of sunshine each year and minimal rainfall, golfers can feel confident that they’re likely to have glorious sunshine during their golf holiday.
+Temperatures in the spring time tend to reach as high as 30°C in the sun and 20°C in the shade, whereas in the summer, temperatures can soar up to a sizzling 35°C. This may sound too hot, but when you consider the coastal breeze, these temperatures become much more tolerable.

 Home to the prettiest towns

 If you’re looking for quaint traditional Portuguese villages, scenic sunsets and enchanting old towns, you’ll find it here.
 The charming town of Tavira, awash with fishing boats, cobblestone streets and white-washed buildings, is the perfect place to go for a stroll and visit some of the markets.
 You can even head for the hills in Monchique and take a hike to the highest point in the Algarve where you’ll bear witness to some of the most outstanding natural scenery in Portugal.